 MYTH: Only a Few Birds Use Bird Baths, so It's Not Worth Having One

 On the contrary, all birds need a clean water source not just for drinking, but also for bathing and preening.
-Many birds that are not interested in seed, suet or nectar may still visit backyards where a good bird bath or other backyard water source is available.
-Hawks, warblers, owls, hummingbirds and many other types of birds will all take advantage of clean, fresh bird baths.
+Many birds that are not interested in seed, suet, or nectar may still visit yards where a good bird bath or other backyard water source is available.
+Hawks, warblers, owls, hummingbirds, and many other types of birds will all take advantage of clean, fresh bird baths.
+Furthermore, other backyard wildlife such as squirrels, butterflies, and toads may also benefit from a fresh, clean water source.

 02 of 08